tezos/tezos-mirror/docs/introduction/howtouse.rst

 Node
 ----

-The node is effectively the Tezos blockchain and it has two main
+The node is the main actor of the Tezos blockchain and it has two main
 functions: running the gossip network and updating the context.
 The gossip network is where all Tezos nodes exchange blocks and operations with each other (see :ref:`tezos-admin-client` to monitor